PrgrmrHarshShukla/CountDown-Timer/README.md

 # CountDown-Timer
 It's a countdown timer.
 My first project on Github.
-I made this using HTML< CSS and JAVASCRIPT.
+I made this using HTML, CSS and JAVASCRIPT.